 Significant changes in driving habits are definite red flags.

-For example, are they rolling through stop signs when they used to always come to a full stop?
+For example, are they rolling through stop signs when they used to always come to a complete stop?

 Do they now change lanes without even glancing at their blind spot?
 Has a lifetime seatbelt wearer stopped buckling up?